collective/Solgema.fullcalendar/README.rst

 this query form are taken from the Collection criterions or from the subfolders of the Folder.

-As a developer, you can add event sources to default one.
+As a developer, you can add event sources to the default one.
 You just have to define named ``IEventSource`` adapters which provides each a list of dictionaries needed by ``fullcalendar.js`` API.
 You can also replace the default event source providing an unnamed